International Protocol Learning: The history of Western table etiquette from the ground up

 The chivalric approach required by the Crusaders is also responsible for what is known as ‘ladies first’, the act of standing up for women and treating them with respect.

-Until the 12th century Europeans’ diet consisted mainly of roasted meat, boiled vegetables and very plain bread.
+Europeans’ diet consisted mainly of roasted meat, boiled vegetables and very plain bread.
 Only the meals of the Medici family in Italy and the French royal family became more and more sumptuous and luxurious in response to the power of the time.

 At that time, there was no well-established table manners, and the cutlery on the table consisted of knives only, or knives and spoons, and forks had not yet appeared.